pauloddr/articles/fighting-game-in-javascript.md

 Characters will need to unlock the next tiers by placing above certain ranks in the leaderboard.
 Once a character unlocks the next tier, it (usually) can not return to the previous tier.
 So characters that are dominating in Local Leagues, once they get "promoted" to the next tier, they can no longer play Locals.
 This makes Local Leagues more of an entry point, and gives everyone a fair chance.
 Rewards will be balanced around this, so playing on District Leagues (which take longer) yields similar rewards as running Local Leagues seven times (and so on).
 In practice, this will be reflected on the number of contestants allowed in those Tiers, as the more they fight, the more rewards they earn.

 Entering a League costs a fee of in-game credits.
+The higher the League Tier, the more expensive the fee will be.

 Rewards for all League Tiers: